What is RSS?

 The first thing you need is something called an RSS news reader, and there are two main types of readers - installable desktop programs and web-based services.

 There are many readers available.
 Different readers work on different operating systems, so you will need to take this into account.
-Some browsers, including Inertnet Explorer version 7 and above, Firefox, Opera and Safari, have functionality that automatically displays RSS feeds.
+Some browsers, including Inertnet Explorer version 7 and above, Firefox, Chrome and Safari, have functionality that automatically displays RSS feeds.
 For more details on these, please check their websites.

 Here are some RSS news reader suggestions to get you started: